torproject/torspec/proposals/320-tap-out-again.md

 # Removing TAP from v2 onion services

+As we implement walking onions, we're faced with a problem: what to do with TAP keys?
+They are bulky and insecure, and not used for anything besides v2 onion services.
+Keeping them in SNIPs would consume bandwidth, and keeping them indirectly would consume complexity.
+It would be nicer to remove TAP keys entirely.

-Though v2 onion services akre obsolescent and their cryptographic parameters are disturbing, we do not want to drop support for them as part of the Walking Onions migration.
+But although v2 onion services are obsolescent and their cryptographic parameters are disturbing, we do not want to drop support for them as part of the Walking Onions migration.
 If we did so, then we would force some users to choose between Walking Onions and v2 onion services, which we do not want to do.

 Instead, we describe here a phased plan to replace TAP in v2 onion services with ntor.
 This change improves the forward secrecy of